Skip to main content

 - Name collected after first login

-If your app needs roles — admins vs. regular members, for example — you describe that in the data model (using an enum field on the user) and reference it in the access rules of each backend method.
+If your app needs roles — admins vs. regular members — you describe that in the data model (an enum field on the user) and reference it in each method’s access rules:

 ### deleteProject